ansys/magnet-segmentation-toolkit/doc/source/Toolkit/ui.rst

 This section describes how to use the Motor Toolkit Wizard, which requires an installed and licensed copy of AEDT.
-It assumes that you have already launched the wizard from either the AEDT menu or the PyAEDT console.
-For installation and launching information, see :ref:`install-toolkit-AEDT` or :ref:`install_toolkit_console_ui`.
+It assumes that you have already launched the wizard from either the AEDT menu or AEDT console.
+For toolkit installation and wizard launching information, see :ref:`install-toolkit-AEDT` or :ref:`install_toolkit_console_ui`.

 #.
 On the **Settings** tab, specify settings for either creating a new AEDT session or